 How to Make Chicken Parm Sliders

 I enjoy fried chicken for chicken parm sliders because it yields the crunchiest of the variety.
-But down below, I will show you how to make them in the air fryer and oven as well.
+But look in the FAQs to see how to make them in the oven or air fryer.

 Marinara Sauce

-Dip each patty into the egg and then coat in the breadcrumb mixture, making sure to pat the breadcrumbs on so they stick.
+Step 5: Dip the chicken into the egg and then dredge it in the breadcrumb mixture, making sure to pat the breadcrumbs on so they stick.

 Frying the Chicken

-In a cast iron skillet or large skillet, add the olive oil until the bottom of the pan is covered.
-Bring to medium-high heat.
-The oil shouldn't be smoking incessantly, but shimmering when it is ready.
-Add your chicken patties to the oil in batches and fry on both sides for about 4 minutes or until the patty reaches 165℉.
-You may need to add more oil after each batch.
+Step 7: In a large skillet, add the olive oil until the bottom of the pan is covered.
+Bring to medium heat.
+Add your chicken cutlets to the oil in batches and fry on both sides for about 4 minutes or until the patty reaches 165℉.
+You may need to add more oil after each batch, depending on how many you're making.

 Assembling Chicken Parm Sliders